michaelfarrell76/CS262_Messaging_App/README.md

 #General
 This is a general web-based messeneger application with a python backend.
 It has support for using both [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [RESTFUL](http://www.tutorialspoint.com/restful/) as the communication method between the frontend and backend.
 This project was created for a course at Harvard University: CS 262, Distributed Systems.

-	You can access a live version of our chat application deployed on AWS [here](http://cs262chat.us-east-1.elasticbeanstalk.com/login) (http://cs262chat.us-east-1.elasticbeanstalk.com/login), or if you wish to run this locally, it can be done with the command: python application.py --protobuff to use protocol buffers and:
+You can access a live version of our chat application deployed on AWS [here](http://cs262chat.us-east-1.elasticbeanstalk.com/login), or if you wish to run this locally, it can be done with the command:

+	python application.py --protobuff

+to use protocol buffers and:

 	python application.py

 to use RESTFUL

-There is also a toggle between RESTFUL and protocol buffers in the application itself.
+There is also a button that can be used to toggle between RESTFUL and protocol buffers in the web application itself.

+# Folder Structure

+    .
+    ├── Messenger                    # Test files (alternatively `spec` or `tests`) │   ├── benchmarks          # Load and stress tests │   ├── integration         # End-to-end, integration tests (alternatively `e2e`)
+    │   └── unit                # Unit tests
+    └── ...

+    .
+    ├── Me                   # Compiled files (alternatively `dist`) ├── docs                    # Documentation files (alternatively `doc`) ├── src                     # Source files (alternatively `lib` or `app`) ├── test                    # Automated tests (alternatively `spec` or `tests`) ├── tools                   # Tools and utilities
+    ├── LICENSE
+    └── README.md

 # Setup
 - pip install flask